ZYJLiu/solana-fork/docs/src/developing/gaming/big-accounts.md

     .rpc();
 ```

-You can then call this multiple times adding 10240 in each transaction.
-When loading an account which is bigger than the 10240 bytes though you will get an out of memory exception.
+You can then call this multiple times, adding 10240 bytes in each transaction.
+When loading an account that is bigger than 10240 bytes, however, you will get an out-of-memory exception.

-If you need an even bigger account size you need to look into Zero Copy serialization.
-You should only use zero copy for large accounts that can not be Borsh/Anchor deserialised without hitting the heap or stack limits.
-With zero copy deserialization, all bytes from the account's backing `RefCell<&mut [u8]>` are simply re-interpreted as a reference to
-the data structure.
-No allocations or copies necessary.
+If you need an even bigger account size, you need to look into Zero Copy serialization.
+You should only use zero copy for large accounts that cannot be Borsh/Anchor deserialized without hitting the heap or stack limits.
+With zero copy deserialization, all bytes from the account's backing RefCell<&mut [u8]> are simply reinterpreted as a reference to the data structure.
+No allocations or copies are necessary.
 This is how we can get around the stack and heap limitations.

-For the account you want to serialize with zero copy you need to add this zero_copy to the account:
+For the account you want to serialize with zero copy, you need to add this zero_copy attribute to the account:

 ```js
 #[account(zero_copy)]
 ```

-Then you can define the repr which definies how the data will be packed.
+Then you can define the repr which defines how the data will be packed.
 By default repr[c] will be used, so the C serialization.
 This will by default break options and enums in your structs because the C serialization is different from the Borsh serialization.
 You can also use: